Position Description – Individual Giving Manager

 Background Check and Health Records

-A criminal background will not automatically eliminate you from consideration though a criminal history background check will be conducted on the final candidates prior to beginning employment.
-A variety of documentation (typically related to vaccines and annual tests, which are paid for by Snow City Arts) is required to meet the health documentation requirements of our hospital partners.
-Currently, Snow City Arts is categorized as working in healthcare and Covid-19 vaccines have been made available to staff who elect to receive them.
+A criminal background will not automatically eliminate you from consideration though a criminal history background check will be conducted with the final candidates prior to beginning employment.
+A variety of documentation (typically related to vaccines, annual tests, and a 10-panel drug screen, which are paid for by Snow City Arts) is required to meet the health documentation requirements of our hospital partners.
+Covid 19 vaccines, including documentation, are required prior to or within the first two weeks of employment.

 Snow City Arts is an equal opportunity employer.
 Snow City Arts is committed to building a culturally diverse and pluralistic team.
 ALAANA-identified individuals, trans and gender nonconforming people, people from poor and working-class backgrounds, and individuals with disabilities are encouraged to apply.